flyark/AFM-LIS/README.md

 # AlphaFold-Multimer Local Interaction Score (AFM-LIS)
 This repository contains a Jupyter notebook designed to calculate the local interaction score (LIS) from ColabFold-derived outputs (or original AlphaFold-Multimer-derived), including JSON and PDB files.
 The LIS provides insights into the interaction strength and quality within protein complexes, specifically focusing on the predicted aligned error (PAE).

+**AlphaFold3** outputs can be used to analyze LIS and cLIS (LIS in contact interface).
+For complex more than 2 subunits, **cLIS** should be considered to predict interacting partners.
+For binary interaction, both LIS and cLIS work fine.

 ## About
 This code is based on research described in the paper **Enhanced Protein-Protein Interaction Discovery via AlphaFold-Multimer** ([Kim et al., 2024](https://www.biorxiv.org/content/10.1101/2024.02.19.580970v1)).
 In our study, we found that although the structural accuracy of predicted protein structures by AlphaFold may be less accurate, the Local Interaction Score (LIS) and the Local Interaction Area (LIA) calculated by this strategy offer a valuable means of predicting positive protein-protein interactions (PPI).
 By considering both LIS and LIA, our method enables researchers to identify potential interactions, even in cases where the structural predictions may have limitations.